LeiwenG/Areal-Data-Analysis/README.md

 R markdown files present the implementation of real data analysis in following papers:

-Gao, L., Banerjee, S., and Datta, A. (2020), ``Spatial Modeling for Correlated Cancers Using Bivariate Directed Graphs,'' Annals of Cancer Epidemiology, 4.
+Gao, L., Banerjee, S., and Datta, A. (2020), ''Spatial Modeling for Correlated Cancers Using Bivariate Directed Graphs,'' Annals of Cancer Epidemiology, 4.

 Gao, L., Datta, A., and Banerjee, S. (2021), ''Hierarchical Multivariate Directed Acyclic